-Think about trying to build a complex piece of furniture with a group of people, but everyone has a different page of the instructions.
-One person is building the legs, another thinks it’s a shelf, and no one knows where the critical screws go.
-The result is chaos, wasted effort, and a wobbly final product.
-Emergency response can feel a lot like that.
-Different teams and agencies often work from their own set of instructions, unable to see the full picture.
-A shared situational awareness platform is the complete, unified instruction manual that everyone can see at the same time, ensuring every action is coordinated and effective.
+Building furniture with a group is chaos if everyone has a different page of instructions.
+One person builds the legs while another thinks it’s a shelf.
+The result is wasted effort and a wobbly final product.
+Emergency response can feel a lot like that when teams can’t see the full picture.
+This is where situational awareness platforms come in.
+True shared situational awareness is made possible by creating a shared, unified view—like one instruction manual everyone sees at once.
+This ensures every action is coordinated and effective.

 Thank you for reading this post, don't forget to install the free PubSafe mobile app and subscribe!